Table of Contents

 Diabetes Diabetes is a chronic disease, which occurs when the pancreas does not produce enough…

-What is obesity?
-Overweight and obesity are defined as abnormal or excessive fat accumulation that…
+obesity Overweight and obesity are defined as abnormal or excessive fat accumulation that presents a…